- Aviation Articles

 At this time the only real information the pilot has about air traffic comes in the form of government directives and orders, written in stilted language that tells the pilot what he has to do, but not why.
 They do not tell the pilot how their actions are welded into a pattern that affects all the other pilots.

 An Air Traffic Control specialist for over 33 years, first with the Federal Government and later with Lockheed Martin/Leidos, Rose Marie Kern has written articles for 12 different aviation magazines and newsletters and is a popular speaker for pilot associations in the southwest.
 Her book, Air to Ground, gives pilots a glimpse into the cold corridors of Air Traffic, and allows them insights into the people who work in an environment so critical to their own.

-The book, Air to Ground, appeals to pilots, airport managers and the air traffic personnel who work in the U.S. and will greatly enhance the pilot’s understanding of the National Airspace System, its procedures, and the people whose job it is to provide for the safe and efficient flow of Air Traffic.
+The book, Air to Ground, is an excellent resource for student and instructor pilots.
+It greatly enhances understanding of the National Airspace System, its procedures, and the people whose job it is to provide for the safe and efficient flow of Air Traffic.
 It has been endorsed by Fly Low Magazine and Plane and Pilot News.

 Available for Sale on Amazon

 Title: The Solar Chef—A Southwestern Recipe Book for Solar Cooking

 There are hundreds of cookbooks in the world, which require grills, stoves, microwaves, or campfires.
 The Solar Ranch out of Arabela, New Mexico presents a cookbook full of recipes that use a different source of heat—the sun.
 The Solar Chef is a southwestern recipe book full of recipes and instructions for cooking delicious meals using only sunlight and a solar box cooker.
 The author, Rose Marie Kern, a longtime member of the New Mexico Solar Energy Association, has collected recipes from Texas to Arizona.